About the event

 Authentic Connection.
 Artists have the opportunity to leverage technology and develop direct channels to communicate with fans.
 When executed effectively, marketing messages sent through these channels are seen as inherently ‘native.’

 I own and run Smoke N Phire Productions, an honest band management company.
 I started my busines in April 2017 with the intent to change the accepted norms of band management, and since then it has exploded!
 I provide a custom service to each band based on their needs.
 My mission statement; Bands come first, No matter what!!

 All of the bands and industry professionals I work with have found me.
 I have never went looking for anyone.
 My company went International within its first 30 days.
 I have bands all over the world, at different stages of their careers.
-My musicians and team members are family, and treated as such.
-They all know I will go to bat for them at any time needed.

 I work with major labels such as AMG/Universal Music Group, Bongo Boy Records and more.
 Producers such as Mark S Berry (he produced the Rolling Stones, Pat Benetar, etc) also work with me based on my reputation in the industry.
 I may not have been long in the industry, but my reputation has garnered the attention of some big names.

 What I have done in the music industry has been said it would be impossable.
 To get my name and reputation out as far as I have, to where even some of the biggest names in the industry know who I am, in the short time I have been running my company, normally would take someone 5 years or more.
 No one will ever be able to do what I have done.
 I want to let Smoke N Phire grow at will, to never turn a band away.
 They all deserve honest, transparent representation.